dipsywong98/USThing-FindRoom/README.md

 Finding secret available locations in UST

 - `node/` :server, get course datas and available room calculations API,

   - `index.js` :get all courses in UST, outputs `all.json`, `locations.json`, `courses.json`, and `courses_dict.json`.
   - `find_room.js` :out available locations in different time in a week `places.json`.
-  - `search.js` :returns a dictionary of available locations in different length of available time, given a start time and a day of week.
+  - `search.js` :start express server serving findroom service: returns a dictionary of available locations in different length of available time, given a start time and a day of week.
+  - `locations.js` :generate location json file for getting timetable of certain classroom

 - `view/` :UI, using the node script's API
 - `offline/` :UI, no need server